dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Mockito.md

 }
 ```

 We can test such case by introducing test double.
 Test doubles are objects that replaces dependencies of object under test.
 They help to test object in separation from real dependencies.
+If you want to learn more about test doubles there is a [great article](http://pragmatists.pl/blog/2017/03/test-doubles-fakes-mocks-or-stubs/) by [Pragmatist](https://twitter.com/pragmatists) about it.

 To test if LoginPresenter calls `view.onLoginSuccessful()` method we have to introduce test double called Mock object.

 ### Mock